 Name:

 Cell number:

-Address:
+Email Address:

-Briefly describe why you would like t
+Briefly describe why you would like to

-Current organizational affiliations (na mes of the organization and your role(s)):
+mes of the organization and your role(s)):

 1

 4.

-Which of your skills would you lil ke to utilize on the Board?
-Check those that apply: Board development Financial management Training Strategic planning Staffing / HR Fundraising Evaluation Marketing Volunteer management Program development Community networking Facilities management r rogram de veropment Other r domines management Other- please explain: What aspect of our library services s are you most passionate about?
-Please list any previous experience e with Boards whether volunteere d or appointed: What do you wish to achieve throu experiences, skills to develop, inte rd, e.g., what types of Applications will be reviewed by a vacancy will be made to the Sulliv approval.
-If you join the Board, you agree the Board and Committee meetings are also agree that you do not have an nd any online or in-person Trustee workshops and trainings.
-You Your signature: Date e:
+Which of your skills would you like to utilize on the Board?
+Check those that apply: Board developmentStrategic planningStaffing / HRProgram development Financial managementFundraisingEvaluationCommunity networkingOther Training Marketing Volunteer management Facilities management Other- please explain: What aspect of our library services are you most passionate about?
+Please list any previous experience with Boards whether volunteered or appointed: What do you wish to achieve throu experiences, skills to develop, inter l, e.g., what types of Applications will be reviewed by the vacancy will be made to the Sulliva approval.
+If you join the Board, you agree that Board and Committee meetings and also agree that you do not have any d any online or in-person Trustee workshops and trainings.
+You Your signature: Date: